kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 The main defense against forgeries is the HMAC authentication of the Initial packets using an ESNI derived key that is not accessible to the attacker.
-This prevents all classes of attacks using forged initial packets.
+This prevents all classes of attacks using forged Initial packets.
 There are however two methods that are still available to the attackers:

 1) Forge an Initial packet that will claim the same context as the client